Faster Algorithms for the Least-Core value and the Nucleolus in Convex Games: Definitions and preliminaries

 {\it In what follows, we adopt the notation of Peleg and Sudh\"olter~\cite{peleg2007introduction}; proofs of standard results omitted here may be found in their book.} \global\long \core{\mathop{\mathrm{Core}}} \global\long \leastcore{\mathop{\mathrm{LeastCore}}} \global\long \excess{\varepsilon} \global\long \optexcess{\excess^{*}} \newcommandx\excessgame[1][usedefault, addprefix=\global, 1=\excess]{v_{#1}}

-A \emph{(profit) cooperative game with transferable utility} (simply called a \emph{game} hereafter) is a pair $(N,v)$, where $N$ is a set of $n$ \emph{players}\footnote{Sometimes we assume without loss of generality that $N=\{1,...,n\}$.}, representing the agents that can decide to cooperate, while $v\colon\powerset N\rightarrow\mathbb{R}$, with $v(\emptyset)=0$, is the \emph{value function} of the game.
+A \emph{(profit) cooperative game with transferable utility} (simply called a \emph{game} hereafter) is a pair $(N,v)$, where $N$ is a set of $n$ \emph{players}, representing the agents that can decide to cooperate, while $v\colon\powerset N\rightarrow\mathbb{R}$, with $v(\emptyset)=0$, is the \emph{value function} of the game.
 The value $v(S)$ can be thought of as the utility (money in many real-world settings) that the players in $S$ can achieve through cooperation.
 Each subset of players $S \subseteq N$ is called a \emph{coalition}.
+Sometimes we assume without loss of generality that $N=\{1,...,n\}$.

 In this paper, we are interested in games where the marginal value brought by a player increases as the coalition grows.
 Formally, the value function $v$ satisfies $v(S\cup\{i\})-v(S) \leq v(T\cup\{i\})-v(T)$ for all $i\in N$ and $S\subseteq T\subseteq N\setminus\{i\}$, or equivalently, the following holds for all $S,T\subseteq N$: